 Travel: 1 1/2 Hours; Walking: Medium

 Before leaving for the day you will need to prepare your luggage to be transferred to Hakodate.
 You will travel to Noboribetsu and Hakodate with an overnight bag only.
 You will need to prepare your overnight bag for 3 days, 2 nights.
-You will have some free time in Sapporo before traveling to Noboribetsu Onsen, one of Japan’s most popular onsens, in the late afternoon.
+First, we travel to the nearby city of Shiraoi where we will visit the Upopoy Ainu Village.
+Here we will learn more about the Ainu ,the foremost place in Japan to learn about the Ainu, the indigenous people of northern Japan.
+Later in the day we continue on to Noboribetsu Onsen, one of Japan’s most popular onsens, in the late afternoon.
 Breakfast and dinner at the ryokan included.

 Travel: 1 1/2 Hours; Walking: Medium